 Look at each task individually, evaluating how much time you need to spend completing it and how difficult it will be to outsource.
 If you’re having trouble finding the time to complete all of your tasks, outsourcing might be a great way to make more efficient use of your time.

-Business owners should schedule in time for breaks throughout the day.
-This can look either like an hour lunch break from 12-1, or 5-10 minutes of stretching every hour.
-During breaks, it can be helpful to step away from work tasks, and to focus on activities that relax and refresh, such as going for a walk or reading a book.
+Business owners should schedule time for breaks throughout the day.
+It can be an hour lunch break from 12:00-13:00 or 5-10 minutes of stretching every hour.
+During breaks, it can be helpful to step away from work tasks and focus on activities that relax and refresh, such as going for a walk or reading a book.

 Remember: breaks should not be seen as a luxury, but rather a crucial part of maintaining productivity.
 Taking regular breaks will help to ensure that business owners and their employees are at the top of their game.